Dawn of a new transportation age: an update

 So far there has been only talk.

-AAA latest (July 2022) consumer report finds 25% of people likely to buy an electric car.
+AAA (American Automotive Association) latest consumer report finds 25% of people likely to buy an electric car.
+That means 75% are passing on EVs at this point.
+(July 2022)

 No one is talking about light rail transportation which would decrease road transportation significantly if expanded in a way to reduce car and truck use i.e. public transportation.